 Press until you see the second blue led glow and hold it a second longer, usually at least 4-5 seconds in total, before letting go of the power button.
 This should make the board power on if you are having the problem described above.

-With 4212 there is another hardware version and redesign of the connectors and capacitors.
+With 4212 there is another hardware version and a redesign of the connectors and capacitors.
 It still has the paired BMS/controller needing a chip to do any battery mods and thereby increasing the cost.
-The problems with the power buttons are now gone and there are less reported problems with 4212 compared to 4211.
+The problems with the power buttons are now gone and there are fewer reported problems with 4212 compared to 4211.

 There have come reports from users that they are experiencing problems with the battery and cells dying prematurely.
 It is therefore recommended to wait a bit before doing some upgrades that ruin your warranty.
 Read this post if you want to know more about the Onehweel warranty and what breaks it.